Google

 World War I Jerusalem Captured , Major Vivian Gilbert of the British army revealed the inside story of how Jerusalem fell during the First World War.
 He said that an army cook was out looking for eggs and was presented with the keys to the city by the mayor.
 The British won the Holy Land back from the Turks.

-Iraq British Take Control From Turkish Troops , British troops take control of Baqdad forcing the Turkish troops to evacuate.
+Iraq British Take Control From Turkish Troops , British troops take control of Baghdad forcing the Turkish troops to evacuate.

-Earthquake Long Beach California , A deadly earthquake magnitude of 6.3 at Long Beach, California, kills an estimated 140 people
+Earthquake Long Beach California , A deadly earthquake magnitude of 6.3 hi6 Long Beach, California, and killed an estimated 140 people.

 Mata Hari , The exotic dancer Mata Hari is sentenced to execution by firing squad by a French court for spying on Germany's behalf during World War I.

-Czar Nicholas II , and his family are executed by the Bolsheviks, bringing an end to the three-century-old Romanov dynasty
+Czar Nicholas II , Czar Nicholas II and his family are executed by the Bolsheviks, bringing an end to the three-century-old Romanov dynasty.

-Influenza Epidemic , The first cases of one of the worst influenza epidemic ( FLU )in history are reported at Fort Riley, Kansas it would eventually kill more than 1/2 million Americans and more than 20 million people worldwide.
-In the worlds worst flu epidemic ( Spanish Flu called because the first major outbreak causing multiple deaths was in Spain) in history an estimated 30 million people died worldwide.
+Influenza Epidemic , The first cases of one of the worst influenza epidemic in history were reported at Fort Riley, Kansas.
+It would eventually kill more than 1/2 million Americans and more than 20 million people worldwide.
+In the world's worst flu epidemic (Spanish Flu called because the first major outbreak causing multiple deaths was in Spain) in history an estimated 30 million people died worldwide.

 "The Red Baron" German Fighter Ace Killed , Baron Manfred von Richthofen, the German ace known as the "Red Baron," credited with 80 confirmed air combat victories was killed in action during World War I.